-The goal of SEO is to increase organic traffic, which is unpaid traffic going to your franchise website.
+The goal of franchise SEO strategies are to increase organic traffic, which is unpaid traffic going to your franchise website.
 There are many pieces involved in an effective SEO strategy, but all point back to structuring your website, location sites and user experience to provide relevant and organized content that can be recognized by Google and other search engines so that your business will be served up when someone is doing a search for the services or products you provide.

 Some SEO work is done on the front-end (meaning you or the user would be able to see it on your website), while other SEO work is done on the back-end by coders and developers.
 All of front-end and back-end strategies work together to improve SEO.